mihawk/draw/README.md

     make start

-Open http://localhost:8001/draw in your browser, open a second webrowser on the same url, or more on the first browser, start to draw. :)
+Open http://localhost:8001/draw in your browser, open a second web browser on the same url, or more on the first browser, start to draw. :)

 behind the scene you shoul look to: